dashkite/dashkite.com/www/q-and-a/index.md

 ##### You mentioned a roadmap.
 Is there a launch date?
 Can people apply to join a beta?

 We expect to be to have a beta version ready in October.
-However, the launch plan is still under development, so that's all I can tell you right now.
+However, the launch plan is still under development.
+Stay tuned!